AndySymons/GERRY-Guitar-pedalboard/README.md

-# Guitar-pedalboard
+# GERRY Guitar pedalboard

-Based on Behringer FCB1010 pedalboard, replaces the processor to control effects on Logic Pro X over MIDI.
+Creates a guitar pedalboard that issues MIDI commands to operate virtual effects in Logic Pro X. Based on Behringer FCB1010 pedalboard, but replaces the processor to control effects over MIDI.

 Archive from a 2018 Arduino project

--- details to follow
+-- details to follow --